bwogit/CI_PP5_SURF_HAVEN/README.md

 ### School Detail
 - Allows the user to view details of a specific School.
 - User stories covered: 13

+**Feature Test**:
+1. Navigate to the "Surf Schools" page.
+2. Verify that all surf schools are listed with relevant information.
+3. Check that the surf school details can be accesed on separate page.

 <details><summary>See feature image</summary>